akshayhallagade/akshayhallagade/README.md

 ### Hey, My Current Ongoings. 👋

-- 🔭 I’m currently working on ...My Soft Skills.
+- 🔭 I’m currently working on Technical Knowledge + Learning Tools + Devel
-- 🌱 I’m currently learning ...Web dev, Flutter Development (Dart), UI/UX Designing.
+- 🌱 I’m currently learning ...Web dev (Scaler), Flutter Development (Dart), UI/UX Designing.
 - 👯 I’m looking to collaborate on ...Any one from Python Developer, Flutter Android App Developer or UI/UX designer.
 - 🤔 I’m looking for help with ...(Job as a Software Engineering/ Data Science / Android Development with Flutter.)
 - 💬 Ask me about ...Anything